There are 31 million cars on the road in the UK, Ever wondered how much we spend a day on fuel?

 What do Valentine’s Day and the December Holidays have in common?
 If you look past gifts, romance and loved ones the answer may surprise you: mobile shopping

 Having spent a great deal of time over the last two months dissecting the influence of the empowered consumer.
 Throughout that time, the conversation has focused primarily on the emergence of the mobile shopper.
+By seeing more info here, you will gain some tips and ideas on how to shop online wisely!

 Now just more than six weeks into the new year, we are thrilled to report that mobile shopping remains a staple of the retail landscape whether through an iPhone, iPad or an Android device.
 Specifically in an analysis of online shopping the week leading up to Valentine’s Day, the IBM online Benchmark study found that 14.5 percent of all online sessions on a retailer’s site were initiated from a mobile device.
 As for sales, 10.1 percent of all online sales for the week before the Valentine’s Day holiday came through a mobile device.

 Sound familiar?
 Well it should.
 These figures for both traffic and sales are almost identical to what we saw over the recent Christmas holiday where traffic and sales were 14.6 percent and 11 percent respectively.
 What this tells us is that the mobile shopping habits witnessed over the November and December holidays are not fleeting.
 They’re actually quite the opposite.
 A permanent change is in affect with the empowered consumer turning to mobile devices not just for blockbuster shopping days but for all holidays and shopping occasions in between.
+Mobile shoppers also have the advantage of being able to Compare amazon prices in Italy to ensure they’re getting the best deals.

 - Jewelry and Intimate Apparel: A record number of consumers made impulse buys via their mobile devices with mobile sales of jewelry and intimate apparel growing to 28.8 percent and 17.7 percent respectively.